nevinshine/research-dossier/src/content/docs/sentinel/index.md

 - understand low-level program behavior
 - study lightweight ML techniques
 - explore the intersection of systems security and machine learning

 ---

+### // Experimental Finding: Temporal Structure Matters
+Initial experiments using syscall frequency histograms showed limited separation between benign and abnormal executions.
+While syscall counts capture *what* operations occur, they fail to capture *when* they occur.

+To address this, Sentinel introduced **temporal bucketing**, where each syscall window is divided into ordered segments and processed independently.

+This change significantly improved anomaly score separation without modifying the underlying Weightless Neural Network.

+**Implication:**
+Effective syscall-based detection depends more on **behavioral representation** than on model complexity.

+---